KyleRego/KyleRego.github.io/collections/_software_development_notes/the-linux-command-line.markdown

 Unless you are the system administator, only make changes to these things in the home directory.
 Environmental variables should be defined in `.profile` or `.bash_profile` and everything else should be defined in `.bashrc`.
 Everything else includes customizing the shell prompt.

 `export PATH` informs the shell to make `PATH` available to the shell's child processes.

+# Package management

+A package file is a compressed file collection that constitutes a software package.
+The two major families of Linux packaging systems are the Debian family (`.deb`) and the Red Hat family (`.rpm`).

+# The locale

+The `locale` is a concept introduced by the POSIX standards which allows selecting the correct character set for a particular location.
+Use the `locale` command to see the locale settings.

 {% include book_attribution.html
 book_title = "The Linux Command Line"